Silous888/RawTextCheck/readme.md

 #### google sheet

 The **google sheet** parser returns every non-empty cell from a specified column in a google sheet.
 Path is the url of the google sheet.
 Credentials are needed to access a google sheet.
+See [this guide to get credentials for your project](resources/credentials_google_api.md)

 Arguments are:
  - **col**: letter of the column containing the text (e.g., `D` to get cells from column D)